srobo/volunteer-emails/SR2022/2022-04-09-competition-information-pack.md

 Life is beginning to get back to normal, and this means we are finally able to do in person events again!
 However, we must recognise that some people still have to be cautious, to protect their own health or their friends or family.
 As such, we ask that everyone follows [our COVID policy](https://studentrobotics.org/covid-19/) to help ensure we all keep safe, whilst still having lots of fun with robots!

 Please keep an eye on this as we get closer to the competition, as the content may change.

+## Setup days
+On the Thursday and Friday, the venue doors will open at 09:00.
+We will be meeting in the SUSU entrance at this time.
+If you are arriving later in the day, then you will most likely find someone in the Cube.
-There are also some changes for the setup days, if you are attending the setup days please speak to someone on arrival to check what is required.
+There are also some changes to the COVID policy for the setup days, if you are attending the setup days please speak to someone on arrival to check what is required.
+Please ensure you bring a face mask.

 Further information on many of these points can be found on the [competition event page](https://studentrobotics.org/events/sr2022/competition/), so keep an eye on this for updates.
 We welcome questions, so please feel free to ask (either by replying to this email or in Slack) if you need clarification on anything!